Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich has seven doubles, seven home runs, 26 walks and 24 RBI (51 total hits).
-He has stolen 12 bases.
+- Yelich has 52 hits with seven doubles, seven home runs, 27 walks and 25 RBI.
+He's also stolen 13 bases.

 Yelich Recent Games